arst/PilQ/readme.md

 # PilQ

-Xamarin.Android application for pills counting.
+:iphone: Xamarin.Android application that allows you to count pills.
 One of the most annoying work included in a clinical trial is a pills counting.
 So I created this small application for my wife to make her life a little bit easier.
-Works with round and quadratic pills.
+:pill: Works with round and quadratic pills. :pill:

 # Recognition

-Application uses Accord.Net library for recognition related stuff.
+Application uses :musical_score: Accord.Net library for pills objects recognition.

 # Usage